← Back to Work

 Key Decisions

-Leading with the player migration — I directed the vendor evaluation, player migration, and rollout of ESPN’s first HTML5-based live-streaming player, replacing Flash entirely.
-This wasn’t a lift-and-shift — it was an opportunity to rethink how the player handled buffering, adaptive bitrate, and ad pod integration from the ground up.
+Leading with the player migration.
+Directed the vendor evaluation, player migration and rollout of ESPN’s first HTML5-based live-streaming player, replacing Flash entirely.
+The vendor evaluation assessed multiple HTML5 player frameworks against ESPN’s live sports requirements: specifically adaptive bitrate performance under concurrent load and ad pod integration fidelity, the 2 areas where the Flash player was failing.
+The winning player was selected on those criteria specifically, not on feature breadth.
+This wasn’t a lift-and-shift.
+It was an opportunity to rethink how the player handled buffering, adaptive bitrate and ad pod integration from the ground up.
 Getting the player right was the foundation everything else depended on.

-Architecting for 4K from day one — Rather than treating 4K as a future enhancement, I modernized the video pipelines and player frameworks with 4K readiness built into the architecture.
-The cost of retrofitting later would have been significantly higher, and the industry was moving faster than most internal roadmaps acknowledged.
+Architecting for 4K from day one.
+Rather than treating 4K as a future enhancement, the video pipelines and player frameworks were modernized with 4K readiness built into the architecture.
+The cost of retrofitting later would have been significantly higher and the industry was moving faster than most internal roadmaps acknowledged.

-Running the ad tech feasibility study — I led a rigorous comparison between FreeWheel and Google Ad Manager, running controlled A/B experiments to quantify performance gaps in ad insertion success rates, fill rates, and latency.
-The data made the case that FreeWheel couldn’t do — GAM consistently outperformed across every metric that mattered.
-I used those findings to drive strategic alignment with Disney leadership on the pivot to GAM, a decision that had implications well beyond ESPN.
+Running the ad tech feasibility study.
+A rigorous comparison between FreeWheel and Google Ad Manager, running controlled A/B experiments to quantify performance gaps in ad insertion success rates, fill rates and latency.
+The data made the case: GAM consistently outperformed across every metric that mattered.
+Those findings drove strategic alignment with Disney leadership on the pivot to GAM, a decision that had implications well beyond ESPN.

-Investing in operational capability — I recognized that a platform transformation without operational readiness would create new failure modes.
-I trained the NOC team in product discovery practices so they could diagnose streaming issues at a deeper level, and introduced a scalable QA automation framework that reduced the manual testing burden and caught regressions before they reached viewers.
+Investing in operational capability.
+A platform transformation without operational readiness creates new failure modes.
+Training the NOC team in product discovery practices so they could diagnose streaming issues at a deeper level and introducing a scalable QA automation framework reduced the manual testing burden and caught regressions before they reached viewers.

 What I Delivered

-Ad tech migration to GAM — A data-driven business case and technical migration plan that moved ESPN — and influenced the broader Disney portfolio — from FreeWheel to Google Ad Manager, with measurable improvements in insertion rates and revenue capture.
+Ad tech migration to GAM, A data-driven business case and technical migration plan that moved ESPN from FreeWheel to Google Ad Manager and influenced the broader Disney portfolio to follow, with measurable improvements in insertion rates and revenue capture.

 Outcomes

 The pivot to Google Ad Manager reshaped Disney’s ad tech strategy beyond ESPN, establishing GAM as the standard across the portfolio.
-And the operational investments — NOC upskilling and QA automation — created compounding returns, reducing incident response times and freeing engineering capacity that had been absorbed by manual testing and triage.
+The operational investments in NOC upskilling and QA automation created compounding returns, reducing incident response times and freeing engineering capacity that had been absorbed by manual testing and triage.

 ← Back to All Work